Alexiush/LOGQ/docs/knowledge_base_reference.md

 }
 ```

 BoundRule - base class for bound rule, used in queries.
-RuleType method must return base type of the rule.
+RuleType method must return the base type of the rule.
 (to compare same base type rules with knowledge base, when class created manually must return rule class).
 Bind method used to bind values to matched rules, needs journal to make records about changes.
 Equals method, == and != operators used for bound rule to bound rule, bound rule to rule comparison.